vitpiavv/repo-downloader/README.md

-kinda jank
+kinda janky.
-since subprocess.run uses current directory, need to put the repo list and py file in the directory where tools need to be installed
+since subprocess.run uses current directory by default, need to put the repo list and py file in the directory where tools need to be installed